Thimmy962/RBAC/README.md

+# This Branch was created so that every get request will be offloaded to graphQL
+# This way, frontend can dyanmically retrieve data without waiting for backend to add another api

 # Role-Based Access Control (RBAC) for Library Management System

 A Django-based backend system that manages **staff access to library resources** using **role-based access control**.
 It controls what staff can access and the actions they are permitted to carry out within the system.